djwackey/notes/Google Cloud certification exam/Associate Cloud Engineer.md

   - B. Use gcloud app deploy \<dockerfilename\>.
   - **`C. Create a docker image from the Dockerfile and upload it to Container Registry.
 Create a Deployment YAML file to point to that image.
 Use kubectl to create the deployment with that file.`**
   - D. Create a docker image from the Dockerfile and upload it to Cloud Storage.
 Create a Deployment YAML file to point to that image.
 Use kubectl to create the deployment with that file.

+13. Your development team needs a new Jenkins server for their project.
+You need to deploy the server using the fewest steps possible.
+What should you do?

+  - A. Download and deploy the Jenkins Java WAR to App Engine Standard.
+  - B. Create a new Compute Engine instance and install Jenkins through the command line interface.
+  - C. Create a Kubernetes cluster on Compute Engine and create a deployment with the Jenkins Docker image.
+  - **`D. Use GCP Marketplace to launch the Jenkins solution.`**

+14. You need to update a deployment in Deployment Manager without any resource downtime in the deployment.
+Which command should you use?

+  - A. gcloud deployment-manager deployments create --config \<deployment-config-path\>
+  - **`B. gcloud deployment-manager deployments update --config \<deployment-config-path\>`**
+  - C. gcloud deployment-manager resources create --config \<deployment-config-path\>
+  - D. gcloud deployment-manager resources update --config \<deployment-config-path\>

+15. You need to run an important query in BigQuery but expect it to return a lot of records.
+You want to find out how much it will cost to run the query.
+You are using on-demand pricing.
+What should you do?

+  - A. Arrange to switch to Flat-Rate pricing for this query, then move back to on-demand.
+  - **`B. Use the command line to run a dry run query to estimate the number of bytes read.
+Then convert that bytes estimate to dollars using the Pricing Calculator.`**
+  - C. Use the command line to run a dry run query to estimate the number of bytes returned.
+Then convert that bytes estimate to dollars using the Pricing Calculator.
+  - D. Run a select count (*) to get an idea of how many records your query will look through.
+Then convert that number of rows to dollars using the Pricing Calculator.

+16. You have a single binary application that you want to run on Google Cloud Platform.
+You decided to automatically scale the application based on underlying infrastructure CPU usage.
+Your organizational policies require you to use virtual machines directly.
+You need to ensure that the application scaling is operationally efficient and completed as quickly as possible.
+What should you do?

+  - A. Create a Google Kubernetes Engine cluster, and use horizontal pod autoscaling to scale the application.
+  - **`B. Create an instance template, and use the template in a managed instance group with autoscaling configured.`**
+  - C. Create an instance template, and use the template in a managed instance group that scales up and down based on the time of day.
+  - D. Use a set of third-party tools to build automation around scaling the application up and down, based on Stackdriver CPU usage monitoring.

+17. You are analyzing Google Cloud Platform service costs from three separate projects.
+You want to use this information to create service cost estimates by service type, daily and monthly, for the next six months using standard query syntax.
+What should you do?

+  - A. Export your bill to a Cloud Storage bucket, and then import into Cloud Bigtable for analysis.
+  - B. Export your bill to a Cloud Storage bucket, and then import into Google Sheets for analysis.
+  - C. Export your transactions to a local file, and perform analysis with a desktop tool.
+  - **`D. Export your bill to a BigQuery dataset, and then write time window-based SQL queries for analysis.`**

+18. You need to set up a policy so that videos stored in a specific Cloud Storage Regional bucket are moved to Coldline after 90 days, and then deleted after one year from their creation.
+How should you set up the policy?

+  - A. Use Cloud Storage Object Lifecycle Management using Age conditions with SetStorageClass and Delete actions.
+Set the SetStorageClass action to 90 days and the Delete action to 275 days (365-90).
+  - **`B. Use Cloud Storage Object Lifecycle Management using Age conditions with SetStorageClass and Delete actions.
+Set the SetStorageClass action to 90 days and the Delete action to 365 days.`**
+  - C. Use gsutil rewrite and set the Delete action to 275 days (365-90).
+  - D. Use gsutil rewrite and set the Delete action to 365 days.

+19. You have a Linux VM that must connect to Cloud SQL.
+You created a service account with the appropriate access rights.
+You want to make sure that the VM uses this service account instead of the default Compute Engine service account.
+What should you do?

+  - **`A. When creating the VM via the web console, specify the service account under the "Identity and API Access" section.`**
+  - B. Download a JSON Private Key for the service account.
+On the Project Metadata, add that JSON as the value for the key compute-engine-service-account.
+  - C. Download a JSON Private Key for the service account.
+On the Custom Metadata of the VM, add that JSON as the value for the key compute-engine-service-account.
+  - D. Download a JSON Private Key for the service account.
+After creating the VM, ssh into the VM and save the JSON under ~/.gcloud/ compute-engine-service- account.json.

+20. You created an instance of SQL Server 2017 on Compute Engine to test features in the new version.
+You want to connect to this instance using the fewest number of steps.
+What should you do?

+  - A. Install a RDP client on your desktop.
+Verify that a firewall rule for port 3389 exists.
+  - B. Install a RDP client in your desktop.
+Set a Windows username and password in the GCP Console.
+Use the credentials to log in to the instance.
+  - C. Set a Windows password in the GCP Console.
+Verify that a firewall rule for port 22 exists.
+Click the RDP button in the GCP Console and supply the credentials to log in.
+  - **`D. Set a Windows username and password in the GCP Console.
+Verify that a firewall rule for port 3389 exists.
+Click the RDP button in the GCP Console, and supply the credentials to log in.`**

+21. You have one GCP account running in your default region and zone and another account running in a non-default region and zone.
+You want to start a new Compute Engine instance in these two Google Cloud Platform accounts using the command line interface.
+What should you do?

+  - **`A. Create two configurations using gcloud config configurations create \[NAME\].
+Run gcloud config configurations activate \[NAME\] to switch between accounts when running the commands to start the Compute Engine instances.`**
+  - B. Create two configurations using gcloud config configurations create \[NAME\].
+Run gcloud configurations list to start the Compute Engine instances.
+  - C. Activate two configurations using gcloud configurations activate \[NAME\].
+Run gcloud config list to start the Compute Engine instances.
+  - D. Activate two configurations using gcloud configurations activate \[NAME\].
+Run gcloud configurations list to start the Compute Engine instances.

+22. You significantly changed a complex Deployment Manager template and want to confirm that the dependencies of all defined resources are properly met before committing it to the project.
+You want the most rapid feedback on your changes.
+What should you do?

+  - A. Use granular logging statements within a Deployment Manager template authored in Python.
+  - B. Monitor activity of the Deployment Manager execution on the Stackdriver Logging page of the GCP Console.
+  - C. Execute the Deployment Manager template against a separate project with the same configuration, and monitor for failures.
+  - **`D. Execute the Deployment Manager template using the "-preview option in the same project, and observe the state of interdependent resources.`**

+23. You are building a pipeline to process time-series data.
+Which Google Cloud Platform services should you put in boxes 1,2,3, and 4?

+  - A. Cloud Pub/Sub, Cloud Dataflow, Cloud Datastore, BigQuery
+  - B. Firebase Messages, Cloud Pub/Sub, Cloud Spanner, BigQuery
+  - C. Cloud Pub/Sub, Cloud Storage, BigQuery, Cloud Bigtable
+  - **`D. Cloud Pub/Sub, Cloud Dataflow, Cloud Bigtable, BigQuery`**